shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

+Stories define how we consume information,  create emotional experience, expand our view of the world.
 Telling stories is in human nature.
-Stories define how we consume information.

-to create emotional experience
-Expand our view of the world

 # Medium
-Every medium have it own narration styles, variny on genres and format (series, shorts...).
+Every medium have it own narrations styles, varying on genres and format (series, shorts...).
 Linear narrative is not enough for games.
 See or listen not as powerful as play themselves.
-And structure in games is not as important.
+Structure in games is not as important.

 ## Literary